bobharner/ComponentWorld/README.md

 * Serve as an example of how a polished and complete Tapestry 5 application should be designed and constructed.
 In that sense it is probably over-engineered, on purpose.
-We go to some length to avoid creating an HTTP session, for example, despite the fact that the application is unlikely to need clustering with session replication.
+We go to some length to minimize the use of the HTTP session, for example, despite the fact that the application is unlikely to need clustering with session replication.

 * Serve as examples of how to integrate other Apache products with Tapestry, including Cayenne, Derby and Shiro.